mojouto3/downloads-organizer-v2/README.md

 ## What is Downloads Organizer?

-Downloads Organizer is a free, open-source Windows desktop app that sorts your messy Downloads folder into clean, organized subfolders — with a single click.
+Downloads Organizer is a free, open-source Windows desktop app that sorts your messy Downloads folder into clean, organized subfolders, with a single click.
 No command line, no configuration, no technical knowledge required.
 Just open, preview, and organize.

 This is the v2.0 rewrite of the original [Downloads Organizer v1](https://github.com/mojouto3/downloads-organizer), now featuring a full graphical interface built with Electron.